 A neutered pet rabbit will be less aggressive, and much less likely to mark its territory (pee on things in your house).

-With less aggression, its way less likely that your male rabbit is going to try to dominate other rabbits, other pets, or even you!
-As you can imagine, being a small animal but trying to act like a large animal, can get your rabbit in some sticky situations which has to cause stressful situations!
+With less aggression, it’s way less likely that your male rabbit is going to try to dominate other rabbits, other pets, or even you!
+As you can imagine, being a small animal but trying to act like a large animal, can get your rabbit in some sticky and stressful situations!